• Skip to primary navigation

 4. Coffee Enema

-This is something that is super unpleasant to talk about but it is something that many in the alternative health world tout as being crucial to overall digestive health and detoxing.
-It's not recognized as being beneficial in many mainstream circles, so please do your own research and consult your physician before doing this.
+So this is sort of an exercise and sort of not, and this is something that is super unpleasant to talk about but it is something that many in the alternative health world tout as being crucial to overall digestive health and detoxing.

 Typically, the purpose of a coffee enema is for detoxing the liver.
 In this case, however, you are not using the coffee enema for that reason, but instead you are using the caffeine in the coffee to stimulate receptors in the gut.
 Dr. Kharazzian recommends trying to hold the enema as long as possible in order to fire the vagal enteric axis.